 Leasing and Property Management Services we provide:

-· Pricing your home by running a CMA (Comparative Market Analysis) on your home.
-Using the internet and actual leg work to maximize the price.
+· Pricing your home or residential property by running a CMA (Comparative Market Analysis) on your home.
+Using the internet and actual leg work to maximize the price of renting your home.
 The more money you make the more we make as a residential property manager.

 · Marketing your single family homes or apartment buildings.
 We are great at getting your condo, apartment, rental homes or any other property out there and widening the pool of prospective tenants.
-Our rental property management experience really comes into play here.
+Our Denver rental property management experience really comes into play here.
 We will also let you know what may help to maximize your rental dollars.
 Our vacancy rate is close to zero...

 · If you have a home for rent we find quality tenants.
 Quality tenants provide much less stress and may be a tenant for years to come.
 We screen and background check all of our tenants, checking tenant scores, backgrounds, previous landlords and employment.

-· Putting together all lease documents including; Lease, Statement of Unit, Owner’s Agreement and Rental Application.
+· Putting together all lease documents including; lease, lead based paint disclosures, statement of unit, owner’s agreement and rental applications.

 · Setting up the move in process and facilitating a smooth transaction.

 · Monthly invoicing.
 You will be sent a monthly invoice (with any vendor invoices if work was performed) with a check (usually around the 10th) or you may use our direct deposit system.
-We also can provide you with year-end 1099s.
+We will also provide you with year-end 1099s.

 · Handling all repairs and scheduling the maintenance (we will check in with you and keep you up to speed on the situation and cost).
 WE NEVER ADD ANY COST TO THE AMOUNT CHARGED BY OUR SERVICE PROVIDERS.
 The service providers we use have been vetted, treat our tenants and properties with respect and stand by their work!